 HBI ratings ranged from very poor to poor at three Niagara River tributary stations (Table 7).
-Results from biological assessments completed between 2016 and 2020 are illustrated in Appendix J. Sediment loading, reduced baseflow, lack of in-stream habitat, and nutrient enrichment are primary causes of impairment at these stations.
-Samples have not been collected from stations BR001 and BL003 due to high water depth, channel morphology, and access restrictions.
+Results from biological assessments completed between 2017 and 2021 are illustrated in Appendix J. Sediment loading, reduced baseflow, lack of in-stream habitat, and nutrient enrichment are primary causes of impairment at these stations.
+Samples have not been collected from station BL003 due to high water depth, channel morphology, and access restrictions.